mdgolden/Finance/README.md

 # Finance
 For educational purposes only.
-No information contained herein is to be considered financial advice.
+No information contained herein is financial advice.